 Determining the type of big rig accident you’re in is important for your claim.
 Once you know the type of crash, you can start figuring out why it happened and who is responsible.
 Some of the most common crash types we deal with include:

 - Blind Spot Accidents.
 According to the Federal Motor Carrier Safety Administration (FMCSA), commercial vehicles have significantly larger blind spots than the average passenger car.
-Because of this, it’s important for drivers to be cautious when driving behind, in front of, or next to a truck.
-Truckers are more likely to cause accidents if they aren’t aware of the presence of vehicles around them.
+Because of this, it’s important for drivers to be cautious when driving behind, in front of, or next to a commercial vehicle.
+Truckers are more likely to cause collisions if they aren’t aware of the presence of vehicles around them.

 - Rollover.
 Because of their size, trucks are more likely to roll over.
 Taking a sharp turn too quickly or carrying cargo that’s too heavy are common causes for this type of crash.

 - Underride/Override.
-Underride and override accidents are among the deadliest truck crashes.
-An underride happens when a passenger vehicle gets stuck under the back of a truck.
+Underride and override crashes are among the deadliest crashes.
+An underride happens when a passenger vehicle gets stuck under the back of a tractor-trailer.
 An override occurs when a truck drives over the top of the car in front of them.
 Tailgating and speeding are common causes of these accidents.

 - Cargo Accident.
-Trucks haul a variety of goods, so it’s important that the trucker or trucking company makes sure the load is secure before any traveling begins.
+Semis haul a variety of goods, so it’s important that the driver or trucking company makes sure the load is secure before any traveling begins.
 When cargo isn’t properly secured, it may fall onto the road, strike vehicles, or cause the trucker to lose control.

 No matter what type of accident you were in, our attorneys will work to build a strong claim on your behalf.
 Let’s take a look at how you’re likely to be affected by the wreck.